 This event is noted for a number of its classic features: a later morning start (making it less painful for those non-“morning people”); well-marked, relatively flat courses; a post-race BBQ (hot dogs, chips, drink and dessert are included with every registration, even the free Kids’ Run!); and a start/finish area in a park with nice facilities (restrooms with flush toilets, pavilion, and playground).

-The Blue Lake Half Marathon course will be much the same as it was in 2017, with minor modifications planned to ease traffic concerns.
-Because the course for 2018 is not finalized, this will describe the 2017 course.
-Entirely out-and-back, the 2017 course starts in Blue Lake Park for the first 1.5 miles, first taking you a bit west before doubling back east past the start line and exiting the park north to the paved trails along Marine Drive as it heads towards the Troutdale Airport.
+The Blue Lake Half Marathon course will be much the same as when it started in 2017.
+The course is a true out-and-back, with a little meandering through Blue Lake Park for the first little bit.
+The course will take runners to the paved trails along Marine Drive as it heads towards the Troutdale Airport.
 After reaching the airport, it heads north along the bike lane on Sundial Road, away from the airport, then takes a turn to continue east on the bike trail (part of the 40-mile bike loop) along the Sandy River, until the trail winds south back towards the Troutdale Airport again.
 Runners join Graham Road to head back in towards the Troutdale Airport before encountering the turnaround, after which you head back to Blue Lake Park the same way you came.
 For better or worse, this means that after the sections around the airport and around Marine Drive, once you’re finally back at the park, you’ll see and pass the finish line with a full mile yet to go, which may help motivate you—or may make that finish line seem too far away.
 But with this forewarning, you’ll know to expect this, and hopefully enjoy that last sweet mile running within the park again before it’s all over.

 The Blue Lake 5K is open to runners and walkers of all paces.
 The course is an out-and-back that, like the half marathon, goes west, deeper into the park, before passing the start/finish area on your way out of the park and onto the Marine Drive paved trails.
 The turnaround on Marine Drive is just past mile 1.5 of the course, after which you head back to the park, again past the start/finish area to the central area of the park, and then finally to the finish.